beyondstorage/go-storage/docs/rfcs/826-add-multipart-http-signer-support.md

 ```

 - `QuerySignHTTPDelete` is the supported signature operation for `delete` in `StorageHTTPSigner` for now.
-- compared to the corresponding basic operation (`delete` in `Storager`),  the parameters of the `QuerySignHTTPDelete` operation has the following differences:
+- Compared to the corresponding basic operation (`delete` in `Storager`),  the parameters of the `QuerySignHTTPDelete` operation has the following differences:
   - `expire` is required.
   - Original parameters SHOULD be consistent.

+From service side:

+- If part of the operations are unsupported, `services.ErrCapabilityInsufficient` error can be returned directly.

 ## Rationale